nihilamj/sleepwell/Others/Project Diary.md

 **created urls.py file inside mainapp :**

-- added the code for URL patterns of views
+- added the code for URL patterns for functions in views

 <br>